Blog | Personal Finance

 For others still, money is merely a tool.

-For better or for worse, our understanding of money often shapes our life.
+For better or for worse, our understanding of money often shapes our lives.
 And our understanding of money is often something that is passed down to us from a young age, received without a critical eye, and lived out in unseen ways.
 Because of this, money often rules us in ways we can't understand, because we don't truly understand money and the way in which it works.

-Money is evil and you don’t need it?
+Money is evil…so you don’t need it?

-My poor dad had a strong belief that the love of money was evil and that excessive profit meant you were greedy.
+Poor dad had a strong belief that the love of money was evil and that excessive profit meant you were greedy.

 As the head of the Hawaii school system, he felt embarrassed when newspapers published how much he made because he felt overcompensated in comparison to the teachers who worked for him.
 He was a good, honest, hardworking man who did his best to defend his point of view that money wasn't important in life.

-My highly-educated, yet poor, dad constantly said:
+The very highly-educated, yet poor, dad constantly said:

 • "I'm not that interested in money."